 Agriculture Labor Issues

-The H-2A visa program, created in 1987 under the Immigration Reform and Control Act, allows a foreign national entry into the United States for temporary or seasonal agricultural work.
-Terms of work can be as short as one month and up to ten months.
-The U.S. Department of Labor Wage and Hour Division is responsible for auditing and inspecting H-2A employers to ensure guest workers are not unfairly exploited.
-Employers of H-2A guest workers must provide inbound and outbound transportation, housing and meals for workers.
-Additionally, to be eligible for the H-2A program, employers must demonstrate a lack of U.S. workers who are able, willing and qualified for the jobs.
+The H-2A visa program, created in 1987 under the Immigration Reform and Control Act, allows foreign nationals entry into the United States for temporary or seasonal agricultural work for up to 10 months.
+The U.S. Department of Labor Wage and Hour Division is responsible for auditing and inspecting H-2A employers to ensure guest workers are not exploited.
+Employers must provide H-2A guest workers with inbound and outbound transportation, housing, and meals.
+Additionally, to be eligible for the H-2A program, employers must demonstrate a lack of U.S. workers able, willing and qualified for the jobs.